andrader/schellma/Roadmap.md

 print(schema)
 ```

-**scheLLMa is now the most comprehensive Pydantic-to-TypeScript converter optimized for LLM integration!**
+**scheLLMa is now the most comprehensive Pydantic-to-ScheLLMa converter optimized for LLM integration!**